VishnuRathore98/Machine-Learning-with-Python/README.md

     - **Principal Component Analysis(PCA)**
     - **Linear Discriminant Analysis(LDA)**
     - **Kernel PCA**

-## In Progress:
 - **Model Selection and Boosting:** Techniques for deciding which model to choose, and how to boost the performance.
     - **Model Selection:**
         - **K fold cross validation**
+        - **Grid Search**

+## In Progress:
+- **Model Selection and Boosting:** Techniques for deciding which model to choose, and how to boost the performance.
+    - **Boosting:**
+        - **XGBoost**

 ## Upcomming:
 - **Model Selection and Boosting:** Techniques for deciding which model to choose, and how to boost the performance.
-    - **Model Selection:**
-        - **Grid Search**
     - **Boosting:**
-        - **XGBoost**
+        - **CatBoost**

 ## Contributions